Anamikaghosh18/Real_Time_AI_Sales_Assistant_for_enhanced_conversation_strategies_project/README.md

-# This contains different files related to GEN AI
+# This contains different files related to Python , ML , GEN AI